Should You Switch to Natural Deodorant?July 13, 2020 - Katie McCallum

 Your armpits are a pretty warm and inviting home for some of the bacteria that naturally live on your skin.
 When sweat from your armpits is added into the mix, these bacteria get to work — metabolizing the sweat and, in the process, creating some less-than-pleasant smelling byproducts.
 But that's where deodorant comes in.

-But, most deodorants in the grocery store aren't just deodorants — they're also antiperspirants.
+But, some deodorants in the grocery store aren't just deodorants — they're also antiperspirants.

 Antiperspirants use aluminum-based ingredients to temporarily block your pores from releasing sweat, preventing bacteria from being able to feed on the source of those stinky byproducts altogether.